zalando/zally/server/rules.md

 - schema property names
 - query parameter names
 - path parameter names
+- tag names

+## M011: Checks that all operations are tagged

+Tags are often used to group operations together in generated documentation and so it's useful to ensure that all operations are properly tagged.
+This rule ensures that:

+- All operations have at least one tag
+- All tags are defined in the top level `tags:` section (defining order of groups)
+- All defined tags are used
+- All defined tags have a description

 ## S005: Do not leave unused definitions

-Unused definitions cause confusion and should be avioded.
+Unused definitions cause confusion and should be avoided.

 ## S006: Define bounds for numeric properties